 The Sequoia's two-tone dashboard is shared with Tundra.
 The controls are user-friendly for the most apart, although the sheer width of the SUV can make the audio controls difficult to reach for shorter drivers.

 Those looking to buy the Sequoia will be faced with a choice of SR5, Limited and Platinum trim levels.

 The entry-level SR5 trim comes standard with tri-zone automatic climate control, a moonroof, an eight-speaker AM/FM/CD/SiriusXM stereo system with AUX and USB input jacks, cruise control, a leather-trimmed steering wheel with audio and cruise control buttons, power windows and locks, a power-adjustable driver's seat, fog lights, running boards, hands-free phone capability and music streaming via Bluetooth wireless technology and 18-inch alloy wheels.

 The Limited adds leather upholstery, heated front seats, front and rear parking sonar, a power liftgate, power-folding third-row seats, a JBL premium audio system with a six-disc CD changer and 20-inch alloy wheels.

-Standard on the Platinum and optional throughout the rest of the line is Toyota's Entune multimedia system, which offer apps like Bing search services, iheartradio.com and Pandora music and concierge services like OpenTable and movietickets.com.
+Standard throughout the line is Toyota's Entune multimedia system, which offer apps like Bing search services, iheartradio.com and Pandora music and concierge services like OpenTable and movietickets.com.